ishehadeh/smp/report/progress.typ

 type Vec2[T: boxed] = { x: T, y: T };
 ```

-This limited parametric polymorphism give's the programmer the ability to get strong typing, without specializing the
+This limited parametric polymorphism gives the programmer the ability to get strong typing, without specializing the
-datastructure.
+data structure.
 This is especially useful for parameterized procedures don't need to be specialized either, simplifying the calling
-convention and allowing easy, strongly-typed interop with other languages.
+convention and allowing easy, strongly-typed interoperation with other languages.

 We have adapted these types from _Cyclone_@ref_cyclone, they are described by Dan Grossman in _Quantified types in an imperative language_@cyclone_types